tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/time-series-ggplot2.md

 {{% example %}}
 **Example: Faceted Wrap Chart by Stock Symbol**
-This examples illustrates the monthly returns of various stocks throughout 2023.
+This examples illustrate the monthly returns of various stocks throughout 2023.
 Using facet_wrap(), we can create individual plots for each stock symbol, allowing for an immediate visual comparison of their performance within the same timeframe.

 {{% /example %}}